viperproject/prusti-dev/user-guide/src/tour/new.md

    |
 ```

-Prusti complains about our use of the method `len()` in a postcondition because its
+Prusti complains about our use of the method `len()` in a postcondition because the
 [specification syntax](../syntax.md) only admits calling so-called
 [pure functions](../verify/pure.md), that is, functions that are deterministic,
 have no side effects, and always terminate.

 While our implementation of `len()` clearly satisfies all of the above properties,
 Prusti requires us to explicitly mark a function with the `#[pure]` attribute
-before it considers a function as pure.
+before it considers a function pure.
 After adding the `#[pure]` attribute to our `List::len()` method, it is allowed to
 appear in Prusti specifications:

 ```rust,noplaypen
 #//uncomment: #![feature(box_patterns)]